FREQUENTLY ASKED QUESTIONS

 Things to consider:

-Do you have gastro-oesophageal reflux disease?
+Do I have gastro-oesophageal reflux disease?

 Following a sleeve gastrectomy (LSG) the stomach has a higher internal pressure compared to a bypassed stomach.
 This can promote gastro-oesophageal reflux disease.
 It is preferable to avoid a sleeve gastrectomy if you have oesophagitis or Barrett’s oesophagus.
 On the other hand the Roux-en-Y Gastric Bypass (RYGB) is the ‘gold standard’ anti-reflux operation.
 The One Anastomosis Gastric Bypass (OAGB) is also an anti-reflux operation.